-It is basic science questions like these that researchers are answering using data from the Atmospheric Radiation Measurement (ARM) user facility.
+It is basic science questions like these that researchers are answering using data from the Atmospheric Radiation Measurement (ARM) User Facility.

-ARM, a multi-laboratory, U.S. Department of Energy (DOE) Office of Science user facility, has collected data around the world for 30 years.
+ARM, a multi-laboratory, U.S. Department of Energy (DOE) Office of Science user facility, has collected data around the world for over 30 years in support of the DOE mission to protect the nation's energy supply.
 In addition to advancing scientists' understanding of how the atmosphere works, ARM data are being used to improve the representation of clouds, aerosols, and their interactions with Earth's radiant energy in earth system models.
-Better models improve the accuracy of long-term climate forecasts and help our nation develop sustainable solutions to energy and environmental challenges.
+Better models improve the accuracy of forecasts of the atmospheric state from subseasonal to decadal timescales and help our nation develop solutions to energy challenges.